edmundsj/hardsync/README.md

 - [DONE] Add "Channel" class to allow users to override baud rate, serial number

 ## Future (in order of priority)
+- Heavy post-decorating contract validation to ensure that it meets all downstream requirements
+    - Tests with good and bad contracts, verifying that everything meets specifications
 - Support for device-initiate request/response pairs
 - Support for fixed-size arrays in requests and responses
 - Support for binary encoding
-- Heavy post-decorating contract validation to ensure that it meets all downstream requirements
 - Add channel.write wrapper around Serial.print statements to reduce program memory, Serial library flexibility
 - Add example with how to override baud rate and device serial number
 - Variable-size arrays in requests and responses